- Course Number:

 - Lecture/Lab Hours:

 - Special Fee:

 Course DescriptionReceive training in instrument flight operations including basic attitude instrument skills, radio navigation, departure and approach procedures and instrument cross-country planning and flying.
-Prepares student for the FAA Instrument Rating - Airplane practical test.
-The AVS 131, 132, 133 sequence is an equivalent alternative to this course.
-Flight training fees apply and cover a specific amount of training; please see the Course Curriculum and Outcome Guide for detailed information.
-Prerequisite: AVS 125 or AVS 123.
-Corequisite: AVS 107 and AVS 130.
+Provides required flight and ground instruction in preparation for the FAA Instrument Rating Airplane knowledge and practical tests.
+Flight training fees apply and cover a specific amount of training; additional fees may be required.
+Prerequisites: AVS 125.
+Corequisites: AVS 107.

 Addendum to Course Description